izhbannikov/haploR/vignettes/haplor-vignette.md

     ## 12  rs8178827  0.96    17 66227121            0     C     T
     ## 13 rs71160546  0.94    17 66230111            0    GA     G

-We can then save the into an Excel workbook:
+We can then save the *subset.high.LD* into an Excel workbook:

 ``` r
 require(openxlsx)